Johnny Cashbox, Universal Superstar

-Due to the retirement of members of TheDragonflyRising, Ralph will continue performing, primarily, as a solo artist.
+Following the retirement of members of TheDragonflyRising, Ralph has continued performing, primarily, as a solo artist.

-We are truly saddened to see Sue "Culture" Jones, Leo "Rude" MacGregor and Les Mason, leave the live arena but they remain close friends. and we thank them for their incredible contributions to TheDragonflyRising, The Pelmet Overload and the Renegades from Quark, for their energetic and skilful live performances.
+We were truly saddened to see Sue "Culture" Jones, Leo "Rude" MacGregor and Les Mason, leave the live arena but they remain close friends. and we remember them for their incredible contributions to TheDragonflyRising, The Pelmet Overload and the Renegades from Quark, for their energetic and skilful live performances.
 We wish them many happy years of good health, joy and prosperity.

 Ralphmorse.com is primarily intended as a reference point for visitors interested in Ralph's career or wishing to contact him and/or Johnny Cashbox or any other of his many stage characters.
 The pages on this website contain merely a brief overview of an innovative and constantly changing artist.